PIH/openmrs-distro-pihemr/README.md

 ...
 ```

-What the error means, interpreted literally, is that the Mirebalais module is
+What the error means, interpreted literally, is that the pihcore module is
 overriding the header extension, but didn't successfully initialize the override.
 There are two likely reasons:

-1. Mirebalais Module is activating correctly, but the code is wrong, in that it's
+1. The pihcore module is activating correctly, but the code is wrong, in that it's
    actually not setting up the header extension.
-Check the code in the [CALF](https://github.com/PIH/openmrs-module-mirebalais/blob/b1fef4a6d523ee21c250a5a4c3326018938badda/api/src/main/java/org/openmrs/module/mirebalais/apploader/CustomAppLoaderFactory.java#L350) to see if it's setting up a header extension for
+Check the code in the CALF (see CustomAppLoaderFactory.java#L350) to see if it's setting up a header extension for
    your site.
 This is likely the reason if you're setting up a new site.
 2. Something went wrong at some point in server initialization before the header
    extension could be set.
 Scroll up in the logs and look for an exception.

-#### I'm getting an error "viewProvider mirebalais does not have a view named home" immediately on navigating to the EMR
+#### I'm getting an error "viewProvider pihcore does not have a view named home" immediately on navigating to the EMR

 Something like
 ```
 ERROR - PageController.handlePath(155) |2020-01-15 09:23:35,714|
-org.openmrs.ui.framework.UiFrameworkException: viewProvider mirebalais does not have a view named home ...
+org.openmrs.ui.framework.UiFrameworkException: viewProvider pihcore does not have a view named home ...
 ```